Zenitugo/Terraform-EC2-VPC-Assignment/Documentation.md

 To deploy this infrastructure, you will need an AWS account and the necessary permissions set up.
 You can use the following commands:
 - `terraform init` to initialise your infrastructure.
-- `terraform plan` to review and verify your configuration.
+- `terraform plan -var-file="tearraform.tfvars"` to review and verify your configuration.
-- `terraform apply` to deploy your infrastructure
+- `terraform apply -auto-approve` to deploy your infrastructure
-- `terraform destroy` to destroy your infrastructure.
+- `terraform destroy -auto-approve` to destroy your infrastructure.

-You also need to create a `tfvars.tf` file to create your own values for the variables specified in the root-modules.tf if you decide to deploy this script.
+A `tfvars.tf` was created to include all the values in the variable.tf file in each environment.
+This variable.tf file contains all the variables in the ec2-instance and network modules.

 To run the following commands right click on production and development directory and open with a terminal.
 Note: Do it one after the other.